Benefits of Milk Baths

 The benefits of a milk bath don't stop at your skin -- the natural fats in milk may be good for your hair, too.
 Some recipes for at-home hair rinses call for milk as an ingredient to help condition dry, damaged strands.
 So, letting your hair soak during your time in the tub may help add some life back into it.

-If you want to learn more about the benefits of milk baths and the options available for them, read on to see the links and articles on the next page.
+If you want to learn more about the benefits of milk baths and the options available for them, read on to see the links and articles below.

 - Allemann, I. Bogdan; and L. Baumann.
 "Antioxidants Used in Skin Care Formulations: Vitamin E." Medscape.
 (Accessed Oct.
 13, 2009)http://www.medscape.com/viewarticle/582103_2